2023 Solar Incentives Guide for Mount Joy, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You may be eligible for various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
+Solar incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Pennsylvania government and some by your specific utility company, county or municipality.
 Types of solar incentives might include:

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the value that your solar panels add when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions let you exclude the value that your solar panels add when you're calculating how much property tax you need to pay on your house.

 - Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled at the state level.
 Once your solar system meets a predetermined threshold (normally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
 The money you receive is usually considered part of your taxable income.